khairalanam/Money_Advisor/README.md

   * It allows you to calculate the budget divided between the number of months given by the user.
   * It also allows you to calculate the number of months it takes to satisfy the total budget if the monthly budget is not enough.

+## Sub-components of each Component
+There are three sub-components to each of the two components of the program:

+* Expenditure Calculator:
+  1. Monthly Expenditure Calculator
+    * Calculates your monthly expenses given the monthly income, tax rate and monthly budget.
+  2. Tax Calculator
+    * Calculates your monthly tax to be paid given the monthly income, tax rate and monthly budget.
+  3. Expenditure Allocator
+    * Gives the optimal expenditure plan based on the monthly income, tax rate and the monthly budget.

+* Budget Calculator
+  1. Monthly Budget Calculator
+    * Calculates the ***actual*** monthly budget based on the optimal expenditure plan which is derived from the monthly income, monthly budget (input by user) and the tax rate.
+This one includes the user-input budget PLUS the savings which is derived from the optimal expenditure plan.
+  2. Time Calculator
+    * Calculates the number of months required to fulfill the total budget (not monthly) input by user based on the given monthly budget, monthly income and tax rate.
+  3. Budget per Month Calculator
+    * Calculates the monthly budget to be maintained in order to fulfill a total budget in theset number of months, both input by the user.

 ## Methods in class "Expenditure"
 * <u>__init__(self, income, budget, tax)</u>: Takes monthly income, monthly budget, tax(in %) as parameters
 * <u>tax()</u>: Returns the amount of income to be paid as tax